rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **👉 Supports Various Product Feed File Types**

-With our WooCommerce product feed plugin, you can create different types of feed files according to your merchant needs.
+With our WooCommerce product feed plugin, create different types of feed files according to your merchant needs.

 With selecting your merchant, you can also select what type of feed you want to generate.